LostBeard/SpawnDev.BlazorJS/README.md

 # JSObject

 Use the extended functions of IJSInProcessObjectReference to work with Javascript objects or use the growing library of over 100 of the most common Javascript objects, including ones for Window, HTMLDocument, WebStorage (locaStorage and sessionStorage), WebGL, WebRTC, and more in SpawnDev.BlazorJS.JSObjects.
-JSObjects are wrappers around IJSInProcessObjectReference that allow strongly typed use ocne created.
+JSObjects are wrappers around IJSInProcessObjectReference that allow strongly typed use.

 # Custom JSObjects
 Implement your own JSObject classes for Javascript objects not already available in the BlazorJS.JSObjects library.